 Flutist John Ross is an accomplished soloist, educator, chamber musician, and orchestral performer.
-He was appointed to the music faculty of West Virginia State University in 2008, where he developed a chamber music program and worked with the Ilia Musin International Academy of Advanced Conducting to develop the Charleston Chamber Orchestra, a group in residence at WVSU.
+He currently serves as Visiting Assistant Professor of Music at Cottey College in Nevada, MO.
+Prior to his appointment at Cottey, he was on the music faculty of West Virginia State University.
+At WVSU, he developed a chamber music program and worked with the Ilia Musin International Academy of Advanced Conducting to develop the Charleston Chamber Orchestra, a group in residence at the institution.
 He has also served on the faculty of the Music for the Sake of Music summer program in Green Bay, Wisconsin and the Sparrow Music Camp in High Springs, Florida, and has served on the faculty of the Florida State University Summer Music Camps.

 An advocate for new compositions, Dr. Ross has performed on new music concerts and recitals at West Virginia University, Marshall University, the University of Mary Washington, Ball State University, and Jacksonville University, including two national conferences for the Society of Composers, Inc. He is a commissioning member of the Flute New Music Consortium, an organization dedicated to the advancement of the flute repertoire.
 Dr. Ross was chosen as a winner of the National Flute Association Convention Performers Competition, performing newly-published compositions at the 2015 NFA Convention in Washington, D.C.
 He has made guest artist appearances with harpist Dr. Jaclyn Wappel at Ball State University, Earlham College, James Madison University, and throughout southern Virginia, performing works based on musical traditions of countries throughout Asia.

-Dr. Ross is a graduate of West Virginia University, Ball State University, and Florida State University.
+Dr. Ross is a graduate of West Virginia University (Bachelor and Master of Music), Ball State University (Artist Diploma), and Florida State University.
 His primary teachers include Joyce Catalfano, Thomas Godfrey, Francesca Arnone, Mihoko Watanabe, and Eva Amsler.
 He pursued additional studies with Liisa Ruoho, Jim Walker, Jan Gippo, Sarah Jackson, and Leone Buyse, and has participated in masterclasses given by Elizabeth Buck, Jennifer Connor, Jean Ferrandis, Amy Likar, Catherine Ransom Karoly, Elise Shope Henry, Kathryn Lukas, and Carol Wincenc.
 Dr. Ross is also training to become a certified Andover Educator, studying body mapping with Liisa Ruoho, David Nesmith, Rena Urso-Trapani, Kelly Mollnow Wilson, Amy Likar, and Andrée Martin.